SlimefunGuguProject/QuantumDungeons/README.md

-# Quantum Dungeons - WIP
+# Strophodungeons - WIP

 A Slimefun addon that adds infinite dungeons to Minecraft.
-It generates rooms and hallways using a modified 2D wave function collapse algorithm.
 Dungeons are generated in a separate world (specified in config).
-Check out the [wiki](https://github.com/SchnTgaiSpock/QuantumDungeons/wiki) for more details.
+Check out the [wiki](https://github.com/SchnTgaiSpock/Strophodungeons/wiki) for more details.

-## Credits
+## Gameplay

-*InfinityLib* by Mooy1
-*Lombok* by Project Lombok
+This section is a WIP, please see the wiki for now.